NCEAS/eml/docs/eml-semantic-annotations-primer.md

 ### Semantic triples

-Semantic annotations enable the creation of what are called *triples*, that are 3-part statements conforming to the W3C recommended *RDF data model* (<https://www.w3.org/TR/rdf11-primer/>).
+Semantic annotations enable the creation of what are called *triples*, that are 3-part statements conforming to the W3C recommended *RDF data model* (learn more: <https://www.w3.org/TR/rdf11-primer/>).

 A *triple* is composed of three parts: a **subject**, a **predicate (object property or data property)**, and an **object**.